 As a musician born and raised in the small province of New Brunswick, I have a soft spot for Sabian.
 Biases aside, I'd be remiss if I didn't give Sabian the number 2 spot on this list.
 The brand's cymbals are world-class, and the great variety of products means you'll be able to find whatever cymbal you need with a Sabian logo stamped on it.

-In January 2015, Sabian bought Crescent Cymbals, which also gets a mention in this article.
+In January 2015, Sabian bought Crescent Cymbals, which is also mentioned in this article.
 They moved all production to Canada, where they still manufacture their cymbals to this day.

 This four-piece set includes a 15” pair of medium hi-hats, a 19” thin crash, and a 22” medium ride.
 All the cymbals feature a combination of HH and HHX hammering and raw hammered bells.
 This mixture of technology gives the cymbals a dark yet sweet and complex quality and sound that is perfect for dynamic music styles.